sandeepk1210/azure-virtual-machine/README.md

 - Uses an existing resource group.
 - Stores the VM admin password in an Azure Key Vault secret.
 - Provisions each VM with IIS and creates a `Default.html` file.
+- Enable Encryption at Rest : To enable encryption at rest for an Azure VM, we need to use a Disk Encryption Set and ensure the OS and data disks are encrypted using the Azure Key Vault keys.

 ## Usage